-The Gold Coast is the ultimate weekender destination, so whether you're travelling from near or far, we've got the perfect hotels for you to bliss out at.
-Here are 17 of the best hotels on the Gold Coast to rest your head at in 2023.
+The Gold Coast is the ultimate weekender destination or staycay locale, so whether you're a local or just visiting, myself and the team have rounded up the perfect places to rest your head and bliss out at.
+Here are 20 of the best hotels on the Gold Coast to rest your head at in 2025.

 Best Luxury Gold Coast Hotels